pulkitver1991/Road-Segmentation/README.md

 * data_road : containing the kitti dataset.
 * vgg16 : vgg pretrained model

+*NOTE* : In data_road folder, we are not using the `testing` folder, which is already present in the downloaded dataset, instead we created our own `testing` dataset folder.
+This folder has both the testing images and their ground truths.
+For this we have taken the last 50 images from the `training` folder i.e. from `uu_000048` to `uu_000097`.

 ## Setup

 1. Clone this repository: `git clone https://github.com/pulkitver1991/Road-Segmentation.git`